ehab-abdelhamid/ScaleMine/README.txt

 This is the ScaleMine Source Release README
-Last updated for GraMi on 9 August, 2016
+Last updated for ScaleMine on 9 August, 2016
 -----------------------------------------------------------------------------

 OVERVIEW: